Find Affordable College Courses

 Top 10 Best Electrical Engineering Schools

-Our 2023 rankings named University of California - Berkeley the best school in California for electrical engineering students.
-UC Berkeley is a fairly large public school located in the medium-sized city of Berkeley.
+Our analysis found University of California - Berkeley to be the best school for electrical engineering students who want to pursue a degree in California.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 EE majors at UC Berkeley take out an average of $13,025 in student loans while working on their egree.
 This translates to an average monthly loan payment of $348, based on a 10-year repayment plan.